BerkeleyLab/Bedrock/peripheral_drivers/i2cbridge/README.md

 ## Programming

-There is some python code in here that acts as an assembler for the instruction sequence that loaded into i2cbridge to control the I2C operations.
+There is some python code in here that acts as an assembler for the instruction sequence that gets loaded into i2cbridge to control the I2C operations.

 Instruction encoding: